Sven Koopmans

-Sven M.G.
-Koopmans (Amsterdam, 1973) is a Dutch international lawyer, diplomat and former politician currently serving as the European Union Special Representative for the Middle East Peace Process (EUSR MEPP).
-Dr. Koopmans has published several books and is the author of the first and only practical guide to negotiating peace.
+Sven Michael George Koopmans (born 20 June 1973) is a Dutch international lawyer, diplomat and former politician.
+From 2021 to 2025 he served as the European Union Special Representative for the Middle East Peace Process.
+Before that he was a member of the House of Representatives for the Peoples Party for Freedom and Democracy from 2017 to 2021.

 His father, Aart Koopmans, founded the Alternative Elfstedentocht.

 Career

 In his role as EUSR, he is charged with providing an active contribution to the final settlement of the Israeli-Palestinian conflict based on a two-state solution, in line with the UNSCR 2334 (2016).
 He reports directly to the High Representative of the Union for Foreign Affairs and Security Policy, Josep Borrell, on this issue and maintains an overview of all EU regional activities linked to the Middle East Peace Process.

-From 2017 to 2021 Dr. Koopmans was a Member of Parliament for the People's Party for Freedom and Democracy, first as spokesman on legal affairs, then on foreign affairs and military missions.
-He was Head of Delegation to the NATO Parliamentary Assembly, President of the Dutch-French Contact Group, Chair of the Parliamentary Commission on Requests and Citizen Initiatives, and Member of the Parliamentary Assembly of the Council of Europe, and the OSCE Parliamentary Assembly..
-Dr. Koopmans is a Knight of the Legion of Honor; he received this award in 2022 for his work as Chair of the Dutch-French Contact Group.
+From 2017 to 2021 Koopmans was a Member of Parliament for the People's Party for Freedom and Democracy, first as spokesman on legal affairs, then on foreign affairs and military missions.
+He was Head of Delegation to the NATO Parliamentary Assembly, President of the Dutch-French Contact Group, Chair of the Parliamentary Commission on Requests and Citizen Initiatives, and Member of the Parliamentary Assembly of the Council of Europe, and the OSCE Parliamentary Assembly.
+Koopmans is a Knight of the Legion of Honor; he received this award in 2022.

-During his time as a Member of Parliament Dr. Koopmans submitted an amendment to the Dutch Constitution, adding a preamble to the Constitution.
+During his time as a Member of Parliament Koopmans submitted an amendment to the Dutch Constitution, adding a preamble to the Constitution.
 His amendment was approved in second reading by the Dutch Senate in July 2022 and entered into force after publication in August 2022.

 Between 2003 and 2016 he was political and legal advisor in peace processes, border conflict mediation and constitutional review processes under the auspices of the European Union, United Nations, African Union and OSCE, among others, including in Cyprus, Darfur, Mali, Ukraine and Guyana/Venezuela.
 Between 2014 and 2016 he was senior mediation expert to the UN Special Envoy for Syria, between 2011 and 2013 advisor to the EU Special Representative for Sudan and South Sudan, and from 2008 to 2009 to the International Civilian Representative in Kosovo.
-Between 2001 and 2008 Dr. Koopmans was also a barrister (advocaat) at the global law firm of Clifford Chance LLP, specializing in international litigation.
+Between 2001 and 2008 Koopmans was also a barrister (advocaat) at the global law firm of Clifford Chance LLP, specializing in international litigation.
 In 2000 he advised Bosnia and Herzegovina at the United Nations in New York on negotiations on the Rome Statute, the treaty establishing the International Criminal Court.